-For guidance or support around the IT security systems that support privacy compliance, contact your local level Security Unit Liaison, or another member of the U-M Security Community in your unit, or Information and Infrastructure Assurance.
-See also the compliance page on Information and Infrastructure Assurance.
+For guidance or support around the IT security systems that support privacy compliance, contact your local level Security Unit Liaison, or another member of the U-M Security Community in your unit, or Information Assurance.
+See also the Compliance page on Information Assurance.

 Established 3/4/11, last updated 7/19/18 – Contact us if you believe any information is incorrect or outdated